OllieRees/OllieRees.github.io/Wheelock_Translations.md

     Ira mea est magna!
 Obduro, mea puella - sed sine te non valeo
     </summary>
     <pre>
-        My girl does not love me. farwell, girl!
+        My girl does not love me. farewell, girl!
         Catallus is firm: the poet does not love the girl; he does not praise the form of the girl; he does not give roses to the girl, and he does not kiss the girl!
         My anger is great!
 I am tough, my girl - but without you, I am not strong.
     </pre>